About worms in kids

 - Treat everyone in the family with antiparasitic tablets when someone in the family has worms.

-- If you or your child has worms, regularly wash her clothes and bed linen in hot soapy water every day for up to several days after treatment.
+- If you or your child has worms, regularly wash clothes and bed linen in hot soapy water every day for up to several days after treatment.

 - Clean toilet seats and potties regularly.